Myrna Pérez: Federal judicial service

-On June 15, 2021, President Joe Biden announced his intent to nominate Pérez to serve as a United States circuit judge for the Second Circuit to the seat vacated by Judge Denny Chin, who assumed senior status on June 1, 2021.
+On June 15, 2021, President Joe Biden announced his intent to nominate Pérez to serve as a United States circuit judge for the United States Court of Appeals for the Second Circuit to the seat vacated by Judge Denny Chin, who assumed senior status on June 1, 2021.
 On July 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her hearing, Pérez was questioned about her voting rights advocacy, including an article she had written called "The GOP Campaign to Make Elections Less Free."
 Pérez said that she didn't write or approve the article headline, and pledged to set aside her past advocacy work if confirmed to the court.
 On August 5, 2021, her nomination was reported out of committee by a 12–10 vote.
 On October 19, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On October 21, 2021, the United States Senate invoked cloture on her nomination by a 51–48 vote.
 On October 25, 2021, her nomination was confirmed by a 48–43 vote.
 She received her judicial commission on November 12, 2021.